netzdevs/netzhaut.dev/README.md

-# Netzhaut Docs
+# netzhaut docs
-This is the documentation repository for [Netzhaut](https://github.com/NetzhautDevs/Netzhaut).
+This is the documentation repository for [netzhaut](https://github.com/netzhautproject/netzhaut).
 The documentation can be viewed online through github-pages at [netzhautproject.org](https://netzhautproject.org/).